 People with this rare disease often experience symptoms that worsen unusually quick.
 Seniors often experience a rapid decline in their brain functions, as well as mobility.

 Wenicke-Korsakoff syndrome is normally caused by alcohol abuse, but also by other conditions.
 It occurs when a person experiences a severe deficiency of vitamin B-1 (thiamine).
 This vitamin is responsible for producing energy within the brain.
 With a deficiency in thiamine, the brain cannot create enough energy to function as it should.

 This chronic memory disorder presents itself as lacking the ability to learn new information, difficulty remembering recent things, and having large gaps in memory.
 Some people may even "create" information they cannot remember, as a result of the brain's dysfunction.

 Normal pressure hydrocephalus, or NPH, is a result of built up fluid in the brain, specifically in the ventricles.
 The ventricles are areas of fluid around the brain that help cushion it.
 When there is too much fluid, it causes pressure on the brain, which can lead to damage and dementia-like symptoms, like depression, mood changes, forgetfulness, and poor balance.
 The fluid buildup can be a result of a brain injury, bleeding, tumor, infection, or other causes.
 This type of dementia, unlike most other types, may be treated through brain surgery.

 Dealing with a Diagnosis

 Dementia can be a complex world.
 Caring for a loved one with dementia comes with a unique set of challenges.
 If your senior loved one is experiencing symptoms of dementia, it is essential to get them the personalized care necessary to ensure a happy and healthy life.
-For more on dementia and providing your senior loved one with the best care possible, contact our professional staff at Caring Senior Service today!
-And don't miss our go-to guide for Alzheimer's and dementia caregiving.
+For more on dementia and providing your senior loved one with the best care possible, contact a Caring team near you.